jamii/jamii.github.com/_drafts/relational-ui.markdown

 The goal is to build apps that run on one machine or that serve small number of users on a local network, and not so much to build public apps that scale to large numbers of users.
 Think [shiny](https://github.com/rstudio/shiny) or [nitrogen](http://nitrogenproject.com/learn), not [rails](http://rubyonrails.org/).

 Imp data is stored in relations.
-The schema is usually [highly normalized](https://en.wikipedia.org/wiki/Sixth_normal_form) - this has several important advantages that we will see later.
+The schema is usually [highly normalized](https://en.wikipedia.org/wiki/Sixth_normal_form) - this has some important advantages that we will see later.

 Here are the relations used in the chat example: